 It was bound to happen.
 At some point the work of Michael Moorcock, traveler of the multiverse, was going to appear here.
 After Howard and Leiber, Moorcock is the third leg of a swords & sorcery tripod for me, and probably the biggest one at that.
 I read most of the original Eternal Champion books long before I read much Howard and any Leiber.
 Between Dorian Hawkmoon, Prince Corum, Erekose and Elric of Melnibone that's a lot of titles.
 (I also read scads of his other work; the man was ludicrously prolific)

 I remember getting excited beyond reason when I bought my copy of "Stormbringer" with the staggeringly cool Michael Whelan cover at the long gone Paperback Booksmith at the Staten Island Mall.
 I was thirteen and had been hoarding my money to buy each of the original six novels.
 I had read the edited Lancer editions of "The Dreaming City" and "The Sleeping Sorceress" years earlier.
 Now I was reading the definitive (for that decade - everything would get rewritten by Moorcock in later years) Elric books as Moorcock had planned and written them.
 I was hooked.
+I read as much of Moorcock's swords & sorcery as I could get my hands on.
+Tracking down "The Champion of Garathorm" and "The Quest for Tanelorn" proved exceptionally difficult.
+But I found them and devoured them.

 Michael Moorcock holds an important place in my heart.
 In his short, exotically set books with their baroque universe hopping plots and alien beasts and demons, I encountered the truly strange.
 The Young Kingdoms world of the inhuman albino emperor of Melnibone and his cursed black runesword was like nothing I had encountered before.